Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and current insurance status against the physical documents.
+- Check RC details on Parivahan app — Verify the owner name, registration date, fuel type, and insurance status.
+Ensure the car isn’t listed as stolen or hypothecated.

-- Check odometer reading — Compare it with service records (physical or digital via Hyundai service center).
-Low kms but worn pedals/steering is a strong indicator of tampering.
+- Check odometer reading — Compare the dashboard reading with service records.
+Look for inconsistencies; low kms but worn pedals/steering is a red flag for tampering.

-- Cold start test — Arrange to visit when the car hasn’t been warmed up.
-Listen for any difficulty starting, unusual noises, or excessive smoke, which could signal engine issues.
+- Cold start test — Arrange to see the car when it hasn’t been started for several hours.
+Listen for any difficulty starting, excessive smoke, or unusual engine noises.

-- Check all four tyres — Look for uneven wear, which can indicate alignment problems or past accident damage.
-Also, check the manufacturing date code.
+- Check all four tyres — Look for uneven wear patterns (indicates alignment issues or suspension problems) and check the manufacturing date code on the sidewall.

-- Open bonnet — Inspect for any signs of oil leaks around the engine, check the coolant level, battery age, and the condition of drive belts.
+- Open bonnet — Inspect for any oil leaks around the engine, check coolant level and colour, battery age, and the condition of belts and hoses for cracks.

-- Test AC on max for 5 minutes — Ensure it cools quickly and effectively.
-Weak cooling suggests a compressor issue or low gas, a potential ₹5,000-₹15,000 repair.
+- Test AC on max for 5 minutes — Ensure it cools effectively and quickly.
+Weak cooling indicates a potential compressor issue or low gas, which can be a ₹5,000-₹15,000 repair.

-- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), smooth gear shifts (manual/AMT), and check for steering vibration at speeds above 80 kmph.
+- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth for manual/AMT), and listen for any steering vibrations at 80+ kmph.

-- Check all electricals — Operate all power windows, central locking, ORVMs, infotainment system, reverse camera, and all interior/exterior lights.
+- Check all electricals — Operate all power windows, central locking, ORVMs, music system, reverse camera (if fitted), and all exterior/interior lights.

-- Look for paint mismatch between panels — This indicates accident repair.
-Also, check panel gaps; uneven gaps suggest poor repair work.
+- Look for paint mismatch between panels — Step back and look at the car from different angles in daylight.
+Any difference in shade or texture indicates accident repair.
+Also, check panel gaps; they should be uniform.

-- Check undercarriage for rust — Pay close attention to wheel arches, exhaust system, and floor pans, especially if the car has been in coastal areas.
+- Check undercarriage for rust — Pay close attention to wheel arches, floor pans, and exhaust components, especially if the car has been in a coastal region.

 Insider Checks

-THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Buy a cheap Bluetooth OBD2 scanner (like ELM327 from Amazon) and plug it into the port usually found under the dashboard.
+THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Buy a Bluetooth OBD2 scanner (like ELM327, ₹800-₹1,500) and plug it into the port under the dashboard.
 Use a free app like Torque or Car Scanner.
-This scanner can pull the ECU’s actual odometer reading, which is harder to tamper with than the dashboard display.
-It also reveals hidden error codes that might not trigger a dashboard warning light.
-If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
+The ECU stores the car’s real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+Additionally, it will reveal any pending or historical engine/transmission fault codes that the seller might have cleared just before your visit.
+Ignoring this could mean buying a car with a hidden engine problem, costing ₹50,000-₹2,00,000.

 Common Scams to Watch For (India 2026)

 Hidden Accident History: Cars involved in major accidents are often cosmetically repaired and sold as “non-accidental.”
-Look for inconsistent panel gaps, paint mismatches (use the fridge magnet test), overspray on rubber seals, and check if the airbag warning light comes on briefly when starting the car, then goes off normally.
-If it stays on, or never comes on, it’s a red flag.
+Look for inconsistent panel gaps, paint mismatches (use the magnet test!), and check if the chassis number stamp looks altered.
+Always ask for insurance claims history.
+Hidden accident damage can compromise safety and lead to long-term structural issues.

 Seller’s Guide — How to Maximize Your Hyundai Grand i10 Nios Resale

 Get a Fresh Service Done.
-A recent service stamp in your booklet, especially from an authorized Hyundai service center, adds immense credibility.
-Buyers love knowing the car is mechanically sound.
-Expect this to add ₹15,000-₹25,000 to your asking price.
+A recent service stamp in the booklet, especially from an authorized Hyundai service centre, adds immense credibility.
+It tells buyers the car is mechanically sound and cared for.
+This can realistically add ₹10,000-₹15,000 to your asking price.

-Address Minor Dents and Scratches.
-Small cosmetic imperfections deter buyers.
-Spending ₹2,000-₹5,000 at a local denter for minor touch-ups or paint correction can easily add ₹10,000-₹15,000 to your resale value.
-It makes the car look much better in photos and in person.
+Fix Minor Dents and Scratches.
+Small cosmetic imperfections are disproportionately penalized by buyers.
+Spending ₹3,000-₹7,000 at a local denter for minor paint correction can easily add ₹15,000-₹25,000 to your car’s perceived value.

 Check and Top Up All Fluids.
-Ensure engine oil, coolant, brake fluid, and washer fluid are all at optimal levels.
-It shows attention to detail and readiness for a test drive.
+Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
+A quick under-bonnet check shows attention to detail.

 Final Verdict — Should You Buy or Sell in 2026?